Tours and Attractions in Edirne

 Security in Edirne

 Edirne is rather safe for its visitors.
 Nevertheless, as a precaution, we advise you to read up on road safety rules, customs, and laws relevant to travel and travellers.
 Edirne has a track record of huge floods after heavy rainfall, mostly in winter.
-So, please check the weather before booking a trip there and make sure to stay away from the river during the rainy season.
+Please check the weather before booking a trip there and avoid the river during the rainy season.